static-frame/static-frame/doc/source/articles/ftyping.md

 Similar to usage of ``Annotated``, the label is replaced with a list, where the first item is the label specifier and the remaining items are row- or column-processing functions that return a Boolean.

-To extend the example above, we might validate all "permno" values are greater than zero and that all signal values ("Mom12m", "Mom6m", "LRreversal") are greater than -1.
+To extend the example above, we might validate all "permno" values are greater than zero and that all signal values ("Mom12m", "Mom6m", "LRreversal") are greater than or equal to -1.

 ```python